sahib/rmlint/docs/tutorial.rst

     In a group of *duplicate* files, one file is said to be the original file.
-It might not, strictly speaking, be the original from which the copies where created, but is an convenient terminology for selecting which files to keep and which to delete.
+It might not, strictly speaking, be the original from which the copies where created, but is a convenient terminology for selecting which files to keep and which to delete.

 :*Duplicate*: